Richard H. GRANGER

 F, b.
 10 January 1894

 Classie D. Pearson was born on 10 January 1894 at Allen Springs, Kentucky, USA.3 She was the daughter of Theophlus Joesphus Pearson and Donna Rachel Stone.
-Classie D. Pearson married Cass L. Cooley, son of Preston Cooley and Lucy A. Craw, on 26 March 1910 at Sherman, Texas.1,2 Classie D. Pearson married an unknown person on 22 September 1917.
+Classie D. Pearson married Cass L. Cooley, son of Preston Cooley and Lucy A. Craw, on 26 March 1910 at Sherman, Texas, USA.1,2 Classie D. Pearson married an unknown person on 22 September 1917.
 She married an unknown person on 15 June 1953.

 Her married name was Cooley.